rybalkinsd/atom/tasks/bomberman-infrastructure/README.md

 	After that Matchmaker will provide this `gameId` to clients and clients will `connect` to the exact game using `gameId` and `name`

-	At some poing Matchmaker starts the game with `gameId`.
+	At some point Matchmaker starts the game with `gameId`.
 	In general it should be when number of connected players equals to number of players that should play in one game.

 	Specification